Conflux-Chain/bug-bounty-program/README.md

 Nevertheless, we may still reward any errors that have a significant impact on the overall security of the system, so we still encourage you to report relevant errors through the Bug Bounty or other means.

+## Known Issue Assurance

+Conflux commits to providing Known Issue Assurance to bug submissions through their program.
+This means that Conflux will either disclose known issues publicly or at the very least privately via a self-reported bug submission in order to allow for a more objective and streamlined mediation process to prove that an issue is known.
+Otherwise, assuming the bug report itself is valid, it would result in the bug report being considered in-scope and due 100% of the reward with respect to the bug bounty program terms.

 ## Bounty Levels

 We categorize the bounties into five levels based on the severity and impact range of the vulnerabilities: